When all these parts of you are welcomed, seen, and appreciated, it frees you up to be your most authentic self in our

 In my free time, I paint, make music, and swim in the ocean.
 You can usually find me in the middle of a DIY project or playing with my two rescue cats (Myra and Thistle) who are fond of making guest appearances in online therapy sessions.

 Some people believe therapists should always be a blank slate.
 I think there can be value in knowing where your therapist stands on issues that are important to you.
 I share these things not because I need my clients to agree with me, but because I know how hard it can be to find a therapist who shares your beliefs and how devastating it can be to open up to someone only to find that your core values are dramatically misaligned.

 I believe that our worth should not be defined by our ability to be productive in capitalism.
 I believe that disabled lives are valuable and that universal design benefits us all.
-I believe in harm reduction approaches for drug users.
+I believe in harm reduction approaches.
 I believe that sex workers deserve autonomy and self-determination.
 I believe that trans youth are capable of knowing themselves and making choices about their own lives.
 I believe that gender and sexuality are complex personal experiences that can't be summed up by dominant narratives and rarely fit neatly into identity labels.